fultonm/yew/website/src/pages/tutorial.md

 }
 ```

-Now, let's create and `index.html` at the root of the project.
+Now, let's create an `index.html` at the root of the project:

 ```html title="index.html"
 <!DOCTYPE html>